 Although NAPLAN might be criticised, the program has its benefits.

-- It provides a valuable means to assess whether schools are achieving their learning and teaching objectives and facilitates a comparison between schools and states throughout Australia.
+- It provides a valuable means to assess whether schools are achieving their learning and teaching objectives and facilitates comparison between schools and states throughout Australia.

-- NAPLAN obviously also assesses students individually.
-First of all, it provides this nationwide comparison, allowing parents and teachers to know whether their child/ student is above or below the national mean.
-Secondly, since the assessments are completed across the course of 6 years, NAPLAN also provides an opportunity to assess student progress and development.
+- First of all, it provides this nationwide comparison, allowing parents and teachers to know whether their child/ student is above or below the national mean.

 - Importantly, NAPLAN intends to provide transparency of results, in turn creating an accountability mechanism for the government and schools in how they allocate their teaching resources and achieve those objectives that we mentioned earlier.

-- NAPLAN supports improvement of teaching.
+- NAPLAN supports the improvement of teaching.
 Schools and students can monitor their progress against the national standard and identify their strengths and areas for improvement.

 But at the end of the day, NAPLAN is only a snapshot with data taken from a few tests - it is only one measure of assessment and reporting that takes place during the school year.